-This section describes the organization and components of a help source file.
+This chapter describes the organization and components of a help source file.
 It also provides a step-by-step example that shows how to process a help source file to create an online help volume.

-- Help Volume Components
+Help Volume Components 27

-- General Markup Guidelines
+General Markup Guidelines 30

-- · A Help Volume at a Glance
+A Help Volume at a Glance 31

-- · Help Source Files
+Help Source Files 32

-- · Help Files in File Manager
+Help Files in File Manager 34

-- Writing Your First Help Volume: A Step-by-Step Example
+Writing Your First Help Volume: A Step-by-Step Example 34

-- Creating a Topic Hierarchy
+Creating a Topic Hierarchy 39

-- Accessing Topics
+Accessing Topics 46

-- Using Entities
+Using Entities 48